simonpjones/robot_simulation/README.md

 #### REPORT

-Announces the X,Y and F of the robot.
+Reports the X,Y and FACING of the robot in the command line.

+#### EXIT

+Exits the REPL environment.

-### installing
+### Installing

-Ensure you have Git, Ruby 2.0.0 / RVM installed.
+Ensure you have Git, Ruby 2.0.0

     gem install bundler
     bundle install